lidofinance/lido-dao/docs/oracle-operator-manual.md

 #### Prometheus metrics

-Lido Oracle 2.0.0 incorporates Prometheus exporter.
-It is a route to fetch numerous metrics from the Oracle, and we encourage Oracle operators to use it for monitoring daemon stats and overall health.
+Lido Oracle daemon 2.0.0 incorporates Prometheus exporter.
+We encourage Oracle operators to use them to monitor daemon reports and process status.
-Prometheus exporter is running on port 8000 and provides 5 logical groups of metrics.
+Prometheus exporter is running on port 8000 and provides 5 logical metrics groups.
-For full list of available Prometheus metrics please check Lido oracle readme.
-Recommended list of metrics to monitor is as follows:
+For the full list of available Prometheus metrics please check the Lido oracle readme.
+We recommend to monitor at least the following ones:

 | name                            | description                                                      | frequency                                 | goal                                                                                                                                                                   |
 |---------------------------------|------------------------------------------------------------------|-------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------|